ErikEvenson/webcore/README.md

 - use authorization strategies as needed
 - use socket.io

 Sometimes this fails.
+For conflicts, use angular 1.3.2 option #2.
 Might need to:

 ```
   sudo chown -R vagrant:vagrant /home/vagrant/.npm